X-MAS SALE! 12% OFF! Discount Code: HappyHolidays

 2. Matcha Green Tea Rice Crispy Treats by Sarah Hearts

-Who doesn't love rice crispies?!
+Who doesn't love Rice Krispies?!
 Gooey, chewy, and crunchy.
-Adding some extra matcha powder to traditional rice crispy treats is also a great way to add some additional nutritional benefits to your kids' mid-day snack.
-Plus they'll love the new green color!
+Adding extra matcha powder to traditional rice crispy treats is also a great way to boost the nutritional benefits of your kids' mid-day snack.
+Plus, they'll love the new green color!

 matcha brownie recipe